-The coastal region of East Asia (EA) is one of the regions with the most fre-23 quent impacts from tropical cyclones (TCs).
-In this study, rainfall and moisture transports related to TCs are measured over the EA, and the contribution 25 of TCs to the regional water budget is compared with other contributors, es-26 pecially the mean circulation of the EA summer monsoon (EASM).
-Based on 27 ERA-Interim re-analysis (1979-2012), the trajectories of TCs are identified 28 using an objective feature tracking method.
-Over 60% of TCs occur from 29 July to October (JASO).
-During JASO, TC rainfall contributes 10-30% the 30 of monthly total rainfall over the coastal region of EA; this contribution is 31 highest over the south/southeast coast of China in September.
-TCs make a 32 larger contribution to daily extreme rainfall (above the 95th percentile): 50-33 60% over the EA coast and as high as 70% over Taiwan island.
-Compared with the mean EASM, TCs transport less moisture over the EA.
-However, as 35 the peak of the mean seasonal cycle of TCs lags two months behind that of the EASM, the moisture transported by TCs is an important source for the water 37 budget over the EA region when the EASM withdraws.
-This moisture trans-38 port is largely performed by westward-moving TCs.
-These results improve 39 our understanding of the water cycle of EA and provide a useful test bed for 40 evaluating and improving seasonal forecasts and coupled climate models.
-41
+The coastal region of East Asia (EA) is one of the regions with the most frequent impacts from tropical cyclones (TCs).
+In this study, rainfall and moisture transports related to TCs are measured over EA, and the contribution of TCs to the regional water budget is compared with other contributors, especially the mean circulation of the EA summer monsoon (EASM).
+Based on ERA-Interim reanalysis (1979-2012), the trajectories of TCs are identified using an objective feature tracking method.
+Over 60% of TCs occur from July to October (JASO).
+During JASO, TC rainfall contributes 10%-30% of the monthly total rainfall over the coastal region of EA; this contribution is highest over the south/southeast coast of China in September.
+TCs make a larger contribution to daily extreme rainfall (above the 95th percentile): 50%-60% over the EA coast and as high as 70% over Taiwan Island.
+Compared with the mean EASM, TCs transport less moisture over EA.
+However, as the peak of the mean seasonal cycle of TCs lags two months behind that of the EASM, the moisture transported by TCs is an important source for the water budget over the EA region when the EASM withdraws.
+This moisture transport is largely performed by westward-moving TCs.
+These results improve understanding of the water cycle of EA and provide a useful test bed for evaluating and improving seasonal forecasts and coupled climate models.

-42 1.
-Introduction
+1. Introduction

-East Asia (EA) is affected by one of the most intense monsoon systems; its rainfall and water 43 budget are dominated by the East Asia summer monsoon (EASM).
-Meanwhile, the Western North 44 Pacific (WNP) basin and the coast of EA are regions that have the most frequent impacts from 45 tropical cyclones (TCs).
-Landfall of TCs is accompanied by destructive winds, storm surges and 46 heavy rainfall that threatens the lives and socioeconomic systems of hundreds of millions of people 47 living along the EA coast.
-Forming over the western Pacific warm pool, TCs that move across the 48 EA region bring warm and moist air into land.
-TCs, therefore, could be a key contributor to the 49 rainfall and water budget over the EA, especially over China.
-Quantifying these contributions of 50 TCs would improve understanding and prediction of water cycle variability over the EA, which is 51 essential to agriculture and the local economy.
-52
+East Asia (EA) is affected by one of the most intense monsoon systems; its rainfall and water budget are dominated by the East Asia summer monsoon (EASM).
+Meanwhile, the western North Pacific (WNP) basin and the coast of EA are regions that have the most frequent impacts from tropical cyclones (TCs).
+Landfall of TCs is accompanied by destructive winds, storm surges, and heavy rainfall that threaten the lives and socioeconomic systems of hundreds of millions of people living along the EA coast.
+Forming over the western Pacific warm pool, TCs that move across the EA region bring warm and moist air into land.
+TCs, therefore, could be a key contributor to the rainfall and water budget over EA, especially over China.
+Quantifying these contributions of TCs would improve understanding and prediction of water cycle variability over EA, which is essential to agriculture and the local economy.